 The point here is that almost everything in life takes a lot longer than you think it will.
 If you think phase 2 of SMS implementation will take 12 months, set a deadline of 16-18 months.
 It will give you breathing room to do a proper implementation, and if you are hitting your anticipated dates then it looks like you are well ahead of schedule.

-Auditors like that kind of thing.
-Moreover, you rest assured that your implementation has a solid foundation that will outlive our stay with the company.
+Auditors like this sort of realistic planning.
+Moreover, you can rest assured that your implementation has a solid foundation that will outlive your stay with the company.

 Final Thought: Ongoing Inspections on Operations vs Documentation

-Regardless of which approach you use, it’s extremely important to be constantly inspecting real operational environments to assess how they stand against implementation documentation.
-This is to ensure that you either:
+Regardless of which approach you use to implement your organization's aviation SMS, it’s extremely important to be constantly inspecting real operational environments to assess how they stand against implementation documentation.
+This practice affirms that you either are: